isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... do something with v[i] ...
     }

 The intent of "just" looping over the elements of `v` is not expressed here.
-The implementation detail of an index is exposed (so that it might be misused), and `i` outlives the scope of the loop, which may or may not be intended.
+The implementation detail of an index is exposed (so that it might be misused), and `i` outlives the scope of the loop, which might or might not be intended.
 The reader cannot know from just this section of code.

 Better: